Huygens' equations and the gradient-flow equations in information geometry: Introduction

-Hereafter, if nothing is stated, we use Einstein's summation convention for repeated indicies.
+Hereafter, if nothing is stated, we use Einstein's summation convention for repeated indices.
 We denote vectors with $m$-components by boldface letters (e.g., $\bm{q}, \bm{p}$).
-In this work, we consider the two different sets of the gradient equations
+In this work, we consider the two different sets of the gradient-flow equations

 for the potential functions $\Psi(\bm{\theta})$ and $\Psi^{\star}(\bm{\eta})$ of a dually-flat statistical manifold $(\mathcal{M}, g, \nabla, \nabla^{\star})$, where the relations $\theta^i = \partial \Psi^{\star}(\bm{\eta}) / \partial \eta_j, \eta_i = \partial \Psi(\bm{\theta}) / \partial \theta^j, g_{ij}(\bm{\eta}) = \partial \eta_i / \partial \theta^j$ and $g^{ij}(\bm{\theta}) = \partial \theta^i / \partial \eta_i$ hold.
 By using these relations, it is well known for the dually-flat structure \cite{FA95} in IG that the sets of the nonlinear differential equations in \eqref{gradEq_eta} are transformed to the following two set of the linear differential equations